gjtorikian/page-toc-filter/README.md

   HTML::Pipeline::PageTocFilter
 ])
 ```

+Then, on your page, enter the text `{:toc}` to have it replaced by a table of contents.

 By default, only `h2` headings will be converted into a table of contents.
 You can change this with the optional `toc_levels` setting, which should be a comma-separated string of heading levels.
 For example: